pxslip/db-studio/docs/app/data-model/relationships.md

 - Our junction collection, `recipe_ingredients`, each row contains two foreign key columns.
 This is what creates the relationships between the two tables.
-- Assuming the M2M alias field is created within the `recipes` collection, Directus does not automatically add a field to display recipes within the `ingredients` collection.
+- Assuming the M2M alias field is created within the `recipes` collection, DB Studio does not automatically add a field to display recipes within the `ingredients` collection.
 However, you can configure an alias field within `ingredients` if desired: